CollinHeist/TitleCardMaker/docs/user_guide/settings.md

 ??? tip "Recommended Setting"

-    For __a vast majority__ of users, specifying TMDb and then your Media Servers (so `TMDb` `Plex` `...`) is recommended.
+    For __a vast majority__ of users, specifying TMDb and then your Media Servers (so `TMDb` `Plex`, etc.) is recommended.
 This is  because TMDb has a much wider variety of image availability, and is typically much higher quality than the auto-scraped images from your Media Server.

 ### Sync Specials

 Whether to ignore Episodes from Season 0 by default.

 Many Series have "bonus" content like behind the scenes, featurettes, shorts, commercials, etc. listed under Season 0 as _Specials_.
-If you would like TCM to ignore these when grabbing Episode data from your specified Episode data source, then uncheck this setting.
+If you would like TCM to ignore these when grabbing Episode data from you specified Episode data source, then uncheck this setting.

 This setting _can_ be overwritten with Templates, or per-Series.

 ??? note "Manually Adding Specials"

     Even if this setting is disabled (so Specials are ignored), Episodes can still be added manually.

 ## Title Cards
 ### Default Card Type